Have a question?

 The primary objective of the Certificate programme is to provide a thorough training in Hindu Chaplaincy in preparation or enhancement of serving as a Chaplain or Spiritual Care Provider, in India or abroad.

-On conclusion of the courses, students will receive a transcript and a “Certificate of Completion” for each course, itemizing the course content, faculty, and grade received.
-These courses can be taken by letter grade, pass/fail, or audit.
+On conclusion of each semester, students will receive a transcript and a “Certificate of Completion” for each course, itemizing the course content and grade received.
 Once all 24 credits have been completed with a passing grade, the student will receive a Certificate in Hindu Spiritual Care (CHSC).

 Courses Offered

-Five core courses form the major component of the Certificate, along with three other courses, totalling 24 credits.
+Six core courses form the major component of the Certificate, along with a spiritual retreat, totaling 24 credits.
 The courses will provide a strong foundation in Hinduism and Vedanta, and a practical application of the precepts and principles in the provision of Hindu spiritual care.
-These courses will also consolidate one’s own Sadhana.
-For Course Information and Schedule, click on the tab at the right.
+These courses will also develop and strengthen one’s own Sadhana.

 Course Timing and Duration

-The Certificate can be completed part-time within 18 months, beginning January 2024, and finishing by July 2025.
-The five core courses will be taught on Saturday mornings, ET (USA Eastern Time) and Wednesday evenings ET.
-The other courses can be taken at the students’ convenience.
+The Certificate can be completed part-time within 18 months, beginning in January.
+The six core courses will be taught on Saturday mornings, ET (USA Eastern Time) and Wednesday or Monday evenings ET.
+Parts of the courses can be studied asynchronously, at the students’ convenience.

 Programme Eligibility